bartaxyz/covidbility/README.md

 # Covidbility
-<a href="https://bartaxyz.github.io/covidbility/">Learn your chance</a> to get infected by novwl coronavirus.
+<a href="https://bartaxyz.github.io/covidbility/">Learn your chance</a> to get infected by novel coronavirus.

-### Outputs 📈
+### Outputs
-- Show % chance 🦠 of becoming infected today, and days before and after
+- Show % chance 🦠 of becoming infected today, and days before.
-- ~~Show % chance 🤒 of showing symptoms in 5-12 days~~
 - Show % chance 🏥 of needing hospitalization / ICU
-- Show % chance ⚰️ of death BUT ALSO % chance that because triage **someone else had to die** (based on ICU capacity and age)
+- Show % chance ⚰️ of death

-## Roadmap 🚀
+## Roadmap
 ### Done
 - [x] Find good data source of daily updated of infected in-country
 - [x] Find good data source of probabilities, research